HakiFedha/crypto-sheria-tracker/README.md

 Many African countries have no comprehensive digital asset legislation.

-Rather than assuming Bitcoin is either legal or prohibited, the Sheria Index records the absence of a legal framework as a finding in itself.
+Rather than assuming Bitcoin is either legal or prohibited, the Crypto Sheria Tracker records the absence of a legal framework as a finding in itself.

 We distinguish between: